tmehtiyev2019/llm-api-tm/README.md

 - **Prompt Structure Experiments:** Design experiments to test the effectiveness of different prompt structures across various LLMs.
 ## Standardizing Testing and Evaluation Criteria

-### Testing Standardization

-To ensure a fair and comprehensive comparison of different Large Language Models (LLMs), we follow a standardized testing process:

 ### Large Language Models Used